M0REKZ/mac-gaming-guides/games/unity.md

 # Games below Unity 4.2 that can not be updated

-Unity 64-Bits Support was added at version 4.2, due to that, the following games actually can not be updated using this method:
+Unity 64-Bits Support was added at version 4.2, due to that, the following mac games actually can not be updated by using this methods:

 |  Game Name                                 | Unity version  |  Verified by   |
 |--------------------------------------------|:---------------|:---------------|